xd-liu/geometry-processing-deformation/README.md

-energy, we can use [calculus of variations](https://en.wikipedia.org/wiki/Calculus_of_variations) apply [Green's identity](https://en.wikipedia.org/wiki/Green's_identities) _twice_ to show that minimizers of the squared-Laplacian energy are _bi-_harmonic functions (
+energy, we can use [calculus of variations](https://en.wikipedia.org/wiki/Calculus_of_variations) apply [Green's identity](https://en.wikipedia.org/wiki/Green's_identities) _twice_ to show that minimizers of the squared-Laplacian energy are _bi-harmonic_ functions (
   $\Delta \Delta \mathbf{d} = 0$ or $\Delta ^{2}\mathbf{d} = 0$
   ).
 Obviously all harmonic functions are also